-LECRA is a public service, non-profit organization deto promoting Police Debaters To Compete In Tourney Forensics students from Bishop Montgomery, Carson, Redondo Union, South High and Torrance High will compete with 145 young people from 12 local high schools Friday at the Harbor College Spring Invitational Speech The event will include two rounds of oral interpretation and original oratory followed by three rounds of debate.
+LECRA is a public service, non-profit organization devoted to promoting Police Debaters To Compete In Tourney Forensics students from Bishop Montgomery, Carson, Redondo Union, South High, and Torrance High will compete with 145 young people from 12 local high schools Friday at the Harbor College Spring Invitational Speech Tournament.

-Medals will be awarded to individuals and teams receiving superior and excellent ratings at a banquet that evening.
-Harbor College forensics students planning the event are Joyce Reed, Greg Ruzicka, Joan Lundak, Richard Tiernan, Harold Playford, Betty Hall, Steve Taylor, and Eloise Mayor Isen Named Head Of 'Hope Sunday' Drive Mayor Albert Isen has been named Torrance chairman of the annual "Hope Sunday" drive for the City of Hope June 9, according to motion picture actor John Gavin, honorary chairman.
-In accepting the chairmanship Mayor Isen stated that "during 1967 the City of Hope provided people from through-out the nation and the world with more than 45,000 patient out the nation and the world with more than \$5,000 patient days of free care at a cost of more than \$11,000,000.
+The event will include two rounds of oral interpretation and original oratory followed by three rounds of debate.
+Medals will be awarded to individuals and teams received the second of the second or the second or ing superior and excellent ratings at a banquet that evening.
+Harbor College forensics students planning the event are Joyce Reed, Greg Ruzicka, Joan Landak, Richard Tiernan, Harold Playford, Betty Hall, Steve Taylor, and Eloise Mayor Isen Named Head Of 'Hope Sunday' Drive Mayor Albert Isen has been Mayor Albert Isen has been named Torrance chairman of the annual "Hope Sunday" drive for the City of Hope June 9, according to motion picture actor John Gavin, honorary chairman.
+In accepting the chairman-ship Mayor Isen stated that "during 1967 the City of Hope provided people from throughout the nation and the world with more than 45,000 patient days of free care at a cost of more than \$11,000,000.
 "The war on cancer, leukemia, and diseases of heredity, the heart, blood and chest is advancing because of the combined efforts of the doctors, scientists and researchers at the City of Hope's Pilot Medical Center, and we who support them with our dollars." he said.
-Mayor Isen will head hundreds of volunteers who will rig coor bells on Sunday June ith, seeking funds for the expansion programs that will add new buildings, equipment and research facilities at the free, none tariars center.
+Mayor Isen will head hundreds of volunteers who will regions believed the sexpansion programs that will add new buildings, equipment and research facilities a time iree, none tarian center.